bgord/knowledge/README.md

 - What's a web worker?
 - How many web workers can a page spin up
 - What are use cases for web workers?
+- What are the types of web workers?

 ### [writing](writing.md)
 - Hyphen vs en dash vs e mdash